-Developer21 for MPEG-21 serves as a multimedia authoring tool adding or extracting MPEG-21 descriptors and metadata in various multimedia assets as shown in Figure 4.
+Developer21 for MPEG-21 serves as a multimedia authoring tool adding or extracting MPEG-21 descriptors and metadata in various multimedia assets, as shown in Fig. 4.
 Once created, these descriptors (in XML schema files) are locally stored in an XML metadata database.
-Users have the possibility to create a new MPEG-21 Digital Items, edit, delete, convert or send this metadata document to the database.
+Users have the possibility to create a new MPEG-21 Digital Item, and to edit, delete, convert or send this metadata document to the database.